-Because of working with materials that has never been used in this form before, the project started with various material studies to explore the skins, to understand their characteristics and qualities and to try out different possibilities to conserve them with both traditional and new tanning processes.
+Because of working with materials that has never been used in this form before, the project started with various material studies to explore the skins, to understand their characteristics and to try out different possibilities to conserve them with both traditional and new tanning processes.
 The findings of these first trials led to the use of tanned pigs’ bladders and cattle intestines which are both waste materials, usually thrown away after slaughter.
 INNER SKINS reveals that this skins can have equal qualities as conventional leather after they where cleaned, pickled, refatten and tanned with chromium sulphate or potassium aluminium sulfate for several weeks.